WordPress/Marcomms-Internal-Comms/README.md

 # Marcomms-Internal-Comms
 This repository is part of the pilot and migration testing for the Marketing Team.
-Its discussion area is in the process of migrating to the main Marketing repository under the WordPress organization.
+Please use the discussion area in the main Marketing repository under the WordPress organization.
+Items in the Marcomms-internal-comms repo are being transferred for archive purposes and then this repo will be deleted/ archived.

 **Previous information
 **